software-students-spring2022/project-proposal-idontknow/README.md

-# Project Proposal
+# Wether

-Thats the title
+Thats the title<br>
+it's like "weather" but with "we" since everyone contributes... (change this)

 # What and why